openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * nodeExists(xpath) - Boolean.
 Indicates if an element or attribute exists at the given XPath.
 * setNode(xpath, value) - Sets an element or attribute at the specified XPath with the text value supplied.
 Creates the path as required.
 *
-The context of the XPaths in the methods are at the root element of the documents (/xml in the case of EQUELLA item XML).
+The context of the XPaths in the methods are at the root element of the documents (/xml in the case of openEQUELLA item XML).
 The xpath parameter used in the methods support only some of the W3C XPath 1.0 specification.

 Note that elements are indexed starting at 1 not 0.